testdouble/react-decoupler/README.md

     100, // Example of passing a static value
   ],
 });

+// By registering external dependencies in the Injector, components and other
+// services don't need to import them directly.
+This makes it very easy to (a)
+// test modules in isolation by filling an injector with mocked dependencies (b)
+// swap out dependencies in different parts of the app without updating imports

+injector.register('axios', axios.create({ /* custom params */ }));

 /* START --- Contrived Example Code */
 export class APIClient {